vladkol/ShaderFlix/README.md

 [ShaderToy.com](https://shadertoy.com) Player for Windows 10, aimed to be portable across Windows/macOS/iOS/Android.
 Browse shaders from Shadertoy.com on your device and enjoy great visual experiences.
 Shadertoy is a platform where developers can prototype, experiment, teach, learn, inspire and share visual creations with the community.

 It is a C++ port of [ShaderToy iOS app](https://github.com/beautypi/shadertoy-iOS-v2).
 Well, not quate a port, but inspired by that official app.
-While it is a Windows 10 UWP application, pretty much everything but UI is portable C++ code.
-This version is just the beggining.
+First version a Windows 10 UWP application, pretty much everything but UI is portable C++ code.
+This is just the beggining.
 The idea is to keep the code as portable as possible across Windows, macOS, iOS and Android.
+Current plan is to re-make the UI layer using [React Native](https://facebook.github.io/react-native/) keeping the renderer in C++.

 Try Shaderflix [from Windows Store](https://www.microsoft.com/store/apps/9NBLGGH520JS).
 It also works on Xbox One!